COS301-SE-2025/Prompt-Forge/README.md

 EPI-USE Labs.     </a>
 </h3>

 Prompt Forge is a full-featured web-based platform designed to help individuals and organizations craft, test, and evaluate high-performing prompts for AI systems.
 It empowers users to explore prompt effectiveness, compare results across different models, and collaborate in a structured and ethical environment.
+The platform features an integrated chat system for real-time collaboration and community engagement.

 ---